kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 ### Anti-Pattern 2 - Having integration tests without unit tests

 This is the inverse of the previous anti-pattern.
 This anti-pattern is more common in large companies and large enterprise projects.
 Almost always the history behind this anti-pattern involves developers who believe that unit tests have no real value and only integration tests can catch regressions.
 There is a large majority of experienced developers who consider unit tests a waste of time.
-Usually if you probe them with questions, you will discover that at some point in the past, upper management had forced them to increase code coverage (See anti-pattern 6) forcing them to write trivial unit tests.
+Usually if you probe them with questions, you will discover that at some point in the past, upper management had forced them to increase code coverage (See [anti-pattern 6](#anti-pattern-6---paying-excessive-attention-to-test-coverage)) forcing them to write trivial unit tests.

-Now don't get me wrong, in theory you *could* have only integration tests in a software project.
+It is true that in theory you *could* have only integration tests in a software project.
 But in practice this would become very expensive to test (both in developer time and in build time).
 We saw in the table of the previous section that integration tests can also find business logic errors after each run, and so they could "replace" unit tests in that manner.
 But is this strategy viable in the long run?

 #### Integration tests are complex